saghul/sjs/docs/source/modules.rst

 =======

 `sjs` includes a builtin `Common JS <http://wiki.commonjs.org/wiki/Modules/1.1>`_ module loading system.
+See :ref:`module_system`.
 There is also a :ref:`stdlib` whith many modules.
 The goal is to provide a `kitchen-sink` collection of modules.

 Starting with version 0.4.0, `sjs` includes a module system more similar to Node.